 Table of Contents

-Being a girl born and raised in the South of Vietnam, with some time spent studying and traveling in Hanoi, I have a special affection for Vietnamese street food .
-I’ve observed notable differences in taste between the two regions, especially in how the locals prepare their dipping fish sauce.
+As a girl born and raised in Southern Vietnam, with some time spent studying and exploring Hanoi, I hold a deep affection for Vietnamese street food.
+I’ve noticed distinct differences in flavor profiles between the two regions, particularly in the preparation of their dipping fish sauce.

-Another noticeable difference is the side dish pickle that accompanies the fish sauce:
+Another striking difference lies in the pickled side dish served alongside the fish sauce.

-In the North, locals prefer using carrots and green papaya (or kohlrabi, cucumber) to prepare Dưa Góp (the pickles) for their nước chấm (no daikon in this sauce, please!!!).
+In the North, locals prefer using carrots and green papaya (or kohlrabi, cucumber) to prepare Dưa Góp (the pickles) for their nước chấm (no daikon in this sauce !!!).

 You only need a few ingredients: